lorikayman/RebisTheory/README.md

 Build requirements:

-- `Node` or other API-compatible JavaScript runtime
+- `Node` or other compatible javascript runtime
 - `npm`-compatible package manager

 1. Install the dependencies: